MaitreAnonyme/Maitre-Dolby/README.md

 - 5.1 (DTS - +768kbps)                 to Dolby Digital Plus 1.0 [Downmix]
 - 5.1 (DTS - +768kbps)                 to Dolby AC-4 2.0

-## 📺🇫🇷 "DEE CANAL+ to HD NTSC.bat"
+## 📺🇫🇷 "DEE CANAL+ to HD NTSC.bat" (CANAL+ is a French streaming platform🇫🇷)
 ### Offers you suitable audio encoding configurations if you plan to copy the audio track of content recovered from CANAL+ (25fps) into an HD NTSC format (Blu-Ray/Streaming at 23.976fps).
 #### To use this program, first use the "Framerate PAL to NTSC.bat" batch to prepare your audio file in lossless NTSC format.
-CANAL+ is a French streaming platform🇫🇷
 - 2.0 (AAC - 128kbps)                         to Dolby Digital 2.0
 - 5.1 (EAC3 Atmos - 576kbps)                  to Dolby Digital Plus 5.1
 - 5.1/2.0 (EAC3 - 384kbps)                    to Dolby Digital Plus 5.1/2.0